CCExtractor/ccextractor/README.md

 ## Downloads
 [Download page on ccextractor.org](http://www.ccextractor.org/doku.php?id=public:general:downloads)

-Or by downloading the zip file from the top of this pagej.
+Or by downloading the zip file from the top of this page.

-## Quick Useh
+## Quick Use

 Extracting subtitles has never been so easy.
-Just by typing the following command:  ccextractor "name of input"  you'll extract the subtitles
+Just by typing the following command:  ccextractor "name of input"  you'll extract the subtitles.

+Alternatively, you may use the GUI we have created which guides you through the process easily.

+User documentations can be found by clicking [here](http://www.ccextractor.org/doku.php#user_documentation_and_files) Technical documentations can be found by cicking [here](http://www.ccextractor.org/doku.php#technical_documentation)

 ## Compiling